striter-no/TeinvCAPTCHA/README.md

 ## What is it

-This project is designed to analyze group members to identify bots, dead accounts, and inactive members for further administration.
+This project is designed to analyze ad and fishing userbots group members to identify bots, dead accounts, and inactive members for further administration.

 ## How to use it